contributor-experience/handbook/CONTRIBUTE.md

    It is good practice to create a new branch for each new fix/improvement your are working on.
 This ensures the history of the changes to the project is more organized.
 You can name your branch anything - this does not interfere with the commit history.

-7. Make the appropriate changes for the issue you are trying to address or the feature that you want to add

-   This is when you write, fix existing content or otherwise do your magic ✨

-8. Add the changes to the staging area and commit them to the branch you are working on
+7. Once you finished making changes to the existing code, you need to add all these changes to the staging area and commit them to the branch you are working on

    ```
    git add <files-to-be-changed>